Payments

 But there are low-cost alternatives: The same technology that turns your smartphone into a payment device can also turn a merchant’s smartphone into an acceptance device.
 With Tap on Phone, no additional hardware is required, only an app.
 Customers simply hold their contactless card or phone near the merchant’s phone to make the payment.

-Tap on Phone, currently live in more than 100 markets around the world, was initially targeted to small businesses and micro-merchants — tens of millions of whom were cash only — and mobile businesses, like food trucks, but larger retailers are also embracing it to reduce lines at registers.
+Tap on Phone, currently live in more than 115 markets around the world, was initially targeted to small businesses and micro-merchants — tens of millions of whom were cash only — and mobile businesses, like food trucks, but larger retailers are also embracing it to reduce lines at registers.
+In 2024, the number of Tap on Phone locations more than doubled.

 How do I set up and tap and go?